gladiusjs/html5-game-template/README.md

 web game can be built on, so that as the game developer, you can just get on with writing your game.

-Higher-level, more specialized templates (e.g. for a simple canvas game or for an MMORPG) would make sense to build on top of this one.
+Higher-level, more specialized templates (e.g. for a simple canvas game or an MMORPG) would make sense to build on top of this one.

 Note that this is current focussed entirely on the browser-based pieces of a game, but making it easy for a game to offer to a Node-based server-side